DanielFrauAlfaro/ur5-rl/README.md

     python train.py
     ```

-4. Monitor the training process:

 Training logs and checkpoints will be saved in the `logs/`.
 You can use a visualization tool like TensorBoard to monitor the training progress:

     ```bash
     tensorboard --logdir logs/